michel-leonard/C-Quadratic-Sieve/README.md

 - the process need memory, **fac_lanczos.c** have its own array builder
 - all memory taken in **mem.now** is zeroed and reusable after calculations
-- the process is usually fast with small numbers, it can take over 100 iterations
+- the process is usually fast with small numbers, it can take many iterations with 300-bit numbers
 - a **reduce_matrix** function is used before giving up

 ### finalization_part_1 ..
 2 ..
 3